Welcome to w4mpjobs

 A proportion of posts advertised on w4mpjobs are opportunities to volunteer, either with political parties or with charities.
 These are understandably unpaid but we reserve the right not to publish ads which we judge to take advantage of this.

 Adverts for roles which are unpaid but which specify set hours and/or a set duration and which list tasks or give a job description more characteristic of a paid post are not voluntary roles, they are unpaid jobs.
 A truly voluntary role should be flexible.
+We would ask you to state this clearly in the ad.

 We also expect adverts to adhere to the spirit and not just the letter of the rules governing voluntary roles and national minimum wage/national living wage.
 Implying that you are flexible about how many hours/days you expect when you really have a fixed view and will not interview those offering less means that you are offering an unpaid job, not an internship or voluntary work.